MaundoJako/Global-Emissions-Data-2024/README.md

    - Save my_model.sql
    - Open macros/
    - Save ELT_Python_Scripy.py
    - Run in Terminal : dbt run
+     - A BigQuery folder and file will be created, however you specified in your creation.

 **4. Upload to BigQuery**
    - Navigate to your GCP BigQuery folder